ryancdotorg/sha2sum/README.md

-# sha256sum
+# sha2sum

 ## Description

-An implementation of the sha256sum command line utility, supporting most of the functionality of the GNU core utilities version.
+sha2sum is a re-implementation of the GNU core utilities sha256sum, sha384sum, and sha512sum with public domain equivalent licensing.
+Most of the same functionality is supported with identical command line options.

 ## Getting Started